 My research primarily focuses on the security and privacy of machine learning.
 I tend to fall more on the theoretical side of things, and a lot of my recent work has focused specifically on interesting applications of differential privacy.
 Since 2023, I have had the honor of being advised by Kassem Fawaz as a member of the Wisconsin Privacy and Security Group.

-If all goes well, I will soon be able to share some of my recent work here!
-In the mean time, you can read about the projects I worked on as an undergraduate research assistant at the University of Arizona (which somehow feels like a lifetime ago):
+You can also read about the projects I worked on as an undergraduate research assistant at the University of Arizona (which somehow feels like a lifetime ago):

 My work with Dr. Debray focused on understanding the problem of authorship attribution for programs, and reckoning with the surprising fact that it seems to be possible to figure out who wrote a program solely using stylistic features from the compiled binary.
 After reproducing a state-of-the-art system for binary classification, we developed a novel gray-box technique for obscuring an author's stylistic fingerprint using non-standard compiler optimizations.
 Our paper presenting our results and discussing the current state of binary stylometry was accepted for presentation at the 2021 CheckMATE Workshop.